guiguijke/OpenPowder/README.md

 ## Drawings
 Please open the *.png file
+++Small advice : you can use USB cable (the one you use to make a USB cable longer) to connect motor to stepper and HX711 to Arduino & power.

 ## Code
 The code used here is split in 2 because of my coding competences or hw limitations =)